EulenisT/EulenisT/README.md

 ## About me

 Hi!👋 Welcome to my GitHub.
-I'm a student in computer application development.
+I hold a Bachelor's degree in Computer Science with a specialization in Application Development.

 I have developed several projects in different programming languages, all in a strictly academic environment.
-I'm really interested in web development, specifically in front-end design and development.
-My goal is to be able to keep learning every day in the world of computer science.
+I'm passionate about web development and always eager to keep learning and growing in the world of computer science.
 <br>

 <!--